 Too much sugar can cause major problems such as diabetes and obesity.

-As such, the American Health Association has given a maximum amount of sugar which should be consumed by men and women each day.
+As such, the American Health Association has given a maximum amount of sugar that should be consumed by men and women each day.

 |Gender||Maximum daily intake|